A representation of Psyche, taken from the BPS logo

 Their contact details are:

-Whistleblowing concerns usually relate to the conduct of our Workers, but they may sometimes relate to the actions of a third party, such as a customer, supplier or service provider.
+Whistleblowing concerns usually relate to the conduct of individuals, but they may sometimes relate to the actions of a third party, such as a customer, supplier or service provider.

-In some circumstances the law will protect a Worker if the Worker raises the matter with the third party directly.
+In some circumstances the law will protect an individual if the individual raises the matter with the third party directly.
+However, we encourage individuals to report such concerns internally first in accordance with this policy.

 4.6 Protection and support for whistleblowers